pghvlaans/unclutter-xfixes-no-asciidoc-patch/README.md

 DEPENDENCIES and Makefile will be altered.

 To use the patch, move it into the root directory for unclutter-xfixes.
 Then, run `patch -p0 <patch.txt`.
 From here, it will be possible to install unclutter without installing asciidoc.

+The patch is currrent to unclutter-xfixes v.1.5 (as of December 5th, 2020)